great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/filesystem_data/_create_a_data_source/_local_or_networked/_local_or_networked.md

    The following information is required when you create a Filesystem Data Source for a local or networked directory:

-   - `name`: A unique name for the Data Source.
-This name can be used to retrieve the Data Source from the Data Context if needed.
+   - `name`: A descriptive name used to reference the Data Source.
+This should be unique within the Data Context.
    - `base_directory`: The path to the folder that contains the data files, or the root folder of the directory hierarchy that contains the data files.

    If you are using a File Data Context, you can provide a path that is relative to the Data Context's `base_directory`.
 Otherwise, you should provide the absolute path to the folder that contains your data.